The Legal Dad, Fathers’ Rights Lawyer in Minnesota Using Firsthand Knowledge of the Legal System to Help Fathers

 Contact The Legal Dad for Guidance Through Your Divorce

 If you’re tired of feeling defeated when you think about your upcoming court case, we urge you to contact The Legal Dad for help.
 Our attorney understands your situation firsthand because he’s been there in the past, and now he wants to be there for you as you assert your rights as a father.
-Call our Minnesota law office at 612-778-9215 for a free initial consultation today.
+Call our Minneapolis law office at 612-712-3405 for a free initial consultation today.

 The Legal Dad is conveniently located right off I-35W.
 Northeast Park and Beltrami Park are 3 minutes away, while Father Hennepin Bluff Park is 7 minutes from our office.
 Minneapolis-St. Paul International Airport (MSP) is a 17-minute drive from us.